Dropout Neural Network Training Viewed from a Percolation Perspective: Preliminaries

+\zcref[S]{def:2:dropout_sgd} describes a modification of \gls{SGD} whereby the gradient estimate is taken over the filtered network $f_t\odot w_t$, and only the non-filtered weights are updated.
+The distribution of the sequence of filter vectors determines the specific dropout algorithm.

-In general, the law $\lambda$ defines the type of dropout algorithm.
-We focus on two dropout algorithms, one of which, dropconnect, is given by $\lambda$ such that each \emph{weight} component of $f$ is independently 0 with probability $p$ and $1$ with probability $1-p$.
-In the original dropout the filters are not independent: each neuron is filtered with probability $p$, and if a neuron is filtered, then all the connected \emph{weights} are filtered in $f$.
+Dropconnect is described by filters $f$ such that each element corresponding to a weight is independently 0 with probability $p$ and $1$ with probability $1-p$.
+In original dropout the filters are not independent: each neuron is filtered with probability $p$, and if a neuron is filtered, then all the connected \emph{weights} are filtered in $f$.
 Note that biases are not typically filtered.
-Two examples of filtered networks for both dropconnect and original dropout can be found in \Cref{fig:2:dropout_samples}.
+Two examples of filtered networks for dropconnect and dropout can be found in \zcref[S]{fig:2:dropout_samples}.

-We importantly note that by modifying the stochastic approximation algorithm, the gradient estimates no longer correspond to the \gls{SGD} objective $R(\cdot)$ but rather some different implied \emph{dropout} objective.
-This dropout objective is characterised in \cite{Senen-Cerda.ea:2020:Almost}, along with convergence guarantees, and is defined as the solution of an ODE arising from the expected gradient estimates.
-In \Cref{chapter:dropout}, we discuss the dropout objective in the case of the ideal gradient estimate when the objective $R(w) := \EE{\ell(F(X, w), Y)}$ is defined in terms of a \emph{loss function} $(x,y)\mapsto \ell(x,y)$, which is most typical.
+Note that by modifying the stochastic approximation algorithm, the gradient estimates no longer correspond to the \gls{SGD} objective $R(\cdot)$ but rather some different implied \emph{dropout} objective.
+This dropout objective is characterised in~\cite{Senen-Cerda.ea:2025:Almost}, along with convergence guarantees, and is defined as the solution of an ODE arising from the expected gradient estimates.
+In \zcref[S]{chapter:dropout}, we discuss the dropout objective in the case of the ideal gradient estimate when the objective $R(w) := \EE{\ell(F(X, w), Y)}$ is defined in terms of a \emph{loss function} $(x,y)\mapsto \ell(x,y)$, which is most typical.

 Our work revolves around the following potential issue with dropout.
 Consider the scenario that the sampled filters $f$ are such that no path connects the input and output layers in the \gls{NN} connectivity graph $G(F( \cdot , f \odot w))$.
-Consequently, $F( \cdot, f \odot w)$ is a constant function (\Cref{lemma:4:no_path}), and any gradient estimate is therefore independent of the input data.
+Consequently, $F( \cdot, f \odot w)$ is a constant function (\zcref[S]{lemma:4:no_path}), and any gradient estimate is therefore independent of the input data.
 Under this scenario, a key component of supervised learning is lost: we have labels but with no corresponding input.
 Thus, philosophically, no learning is contained in the dropout gradient estimate in this scenario.
-Showing that such an issue exists, and how it may be avoided, constitutes the work of \Cref{chapter:dropout}.
-However, before this, we must consider the probability that this scenario occurs.
-This informs our percolation problem in which we investigate the probability that a path exists across the \gls{NN} connectivity graph $G(F( \cdot, f))$, constituting the work of \Cref{chapter:percolation}.